epachols/WorkDayPlanner/README.md

 # WorkDayPlanner

-Create a simple calendar application that allows the user to save events for each hour of the day.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+# WorkDayPlanner is a simple calendar application that lets the user save events for each hour of the day.
+This runs in the browser and features dynamically updated HTML and CSS powered by jQuery.

+1.